 Sketch It !

-Multiple rounds of ideation led us to the following 5 concepts that would be tested in a series of concept testing interviews with our users and subject matter experts.
+Multiple rounds of ideation led us to the following 5 concepts that would be shown in a series of concept testing interviews with our users and subject matter experts.

 The RaterBee Solution !

 Our team created a multi-page dashboard that is intuitive & easy to understand; allowing store management to quickly view store and associate metrics as well as customer feedback.

 The section I was responsible for.
 It allows users to compare store and employee performance from the present to an earlier period.
 These performance stats are shown over the specified time period over a graph that makes note of the specific company's benchmark for good performance.
 The bottom modules are more for a quick look at how you're doing over a short period of time.
 When doing store comparisons however, store size, location foot traffic etc have to be taken into account.
 You can't compare stores in Times Square to a location in a suburb.
 Given more time I would have liked to test this page further and understand what exactly it is that users would engage with and what is possibly redundant.
 I made sure to keep the visuals clean and simple as store managers have a lot on their plate and need easy access to relevant information.
 I included a way to change graphs to employee performance charts because that is primarily what our users did want to see.
 How their associates are performing which helps gauge store performance.